Previous dayJanuary 1, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-At 23:30 UTC on January 1, 2026, a magnitude 4.2 tremor occurred 132 km W of San Juan, Peru.
+On January 1, 2026 at 23:30 UTC, a magnitude 4.2 earthquake struck 132 km W of San Juan, Peru.
 The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at -15.479°N, -76.391°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at -15.479°, -76.391°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-01